 - Summer 2019: INFO 498 ‘An Introduction to Digital Humanities’

-Overview: A no-prerequisite ONLINE survey course to introduce students to the concepts and methodologies of working with and analyzing texts in digital humanities.
-Students will use Gale’s Digital Scholar Lab for content set creation, curation and to clean texts.
-They’ll consider the best practices and limitations of using digital tools for text analysis, including clustering, named entity recognition, parts of speech tagging, ngrams, sentiment analysis and topic modeling.
+Overview: A no-prerequisite ONLINE survey course introducing students to the concepts and methodologies of working with, and analyzing primary source texts.
+Students will use the Gale Digital Scholar Lab for content set creation, curation and to clean texts, considering best practices and the limitations of using digital tools for text analysis.
+Analysis work will include clustering, named entity recognition, parts of speech tagging, ngrams, sentiment analysis and topic modeling.

 - Winter 2020: NELC 296 ‘Digital Humanities in Practice: Pioneers in Near Eastern Archaeology’

 Overview: A no-prerequisite course to introduce students to the concepts and methodologies of using digital tools for dataset creation, analysis and presentation.
 Students will explore the lives and achievements of early pioneers in Near Eastern archaeology, analyzing primary source documents using text mining methodologies, building digital maps and timelines, and ultimately presenting their research results on an online platform

 Syllabus and course details to follow.